-"I gave my student feedback because he appeared to be slacking off on a project.
-Rather than telling him, I thought he was lazy; I said, 'I've noticed that it's been taking longer for you to turn in those reports.
+"(Situation) Last month I gave my student feedback because he appeared to be slacking off on a project.
+(Task) I care for my students and believe that, as their teacher, I am there to lead them onto the right path.
+(Action) Rather than telling him, I thought he was slacking off; I said, 'I've noticed that it's been taking longer for you to turn in those reports.
 What's going on?
 Is there anything I can do?'
-I always start by asking questions instead of making accusations.
-He was very appreciative and told me how he was struggling with motivation.
-I asked him what would motivate him and we were able to find a solution that worked for both of us."
+When communicating, I always start by asking questions instead of making accusations.
+(Result) My student was very appreciative and told me how he was struggling with motivation.
+I asked him what would motivate him, and we were able to find a solution that worked."

 "I gave my employee some negative feedback because he appeared to be slacking off on the job.
 Rather than telling him I thought he was being lazy, I said, 'I've noticed that it's been taking longer for you to turn in those reports.
 What's going on?
 Is there anything I can do?'
 I always start by asking questions instead of making accusations.
 He was very appreciative and told me how he was struggling with motivation.
 I asked him what would motivate him and we were able to find a solution that worked for both of us."

 "I usually define communication strategy at the planning phase of the project, and that helps to eliminate various communication-related issues for my team and me.
 My communication style is a mix of professional and casual, and I try to be extremely transparent with my team and release full information.
 That helps me to convey the message and at the same increasing morale and trust within the group."